| ⇦ |

 No explanation available.
 Be the first to write the explanation for this question by commenting below.

-Related Questions: - Which among the following is an extensive property of the system
+Related Questions: - Which of the following polymers is hard

 Topics: Hydrogen and Redox Reactions